 - An Accomplished Photographer Expedition Leader, Plus Expert Local Guides

 Your NHA Expedition Leader is not only a naturalist but also an expert nature and wildlife photographer, with plenty of time and enthusiasm to answer all your questions and provide tips and techniques.
-We are also accompanied by an outstanding Chinese tour escort and local guides who will provide insight into historic and contemporary Chinese culture.
+We are also accompanied by an outstanding Chinese tour guide who provides insight into historic and contemporary Chinese culture, along with the natural realm.
 With a tremendous depth of guiding experience, plus additional training and resources provided by WWF’s top scientists, our staff will make your trip a learning adventure as well as a photography quest.
 See Expedition Leader bios with traveler comments regarding the quality of our leaders.

 - Accommodations Selected to Optimize Photo Opportunities

-From our five-star luxury hotel Chengdu to a quiet inn on a remote nature reserve where other travelers are few, our comfortable lodgings place you in close proximity to the highlights of each region we visit, whether that's wildlife, evocative landscapes or vibrant street life.
+From our five-star luxury hotel in Chengdu to a quiet group of chalets in a remote nature reserve where other travelers are few, our comfortable lodgings place you in close proximity to the highlights of each region we visit, whether that's wildlife, evocative landscapes or vibrant street life.

 - Dine on Some of China's Finest Local Cuisine

-While photography may be your primary interest, food lovers will be thrilled by the culinary delights offered during this trip!
-Sichuan province in particular is famed for its savory, often spicy, cuisine, and we take full advantage of opportunities to try a wide selection of restaurants and dishes during our journey, carefully selected by our local Chinese guide to appeal to Western palates and preferences.
+While photography may be your primary interest, food lovers will be thrilled by the culinary delights offered during this trip.
+Sichuan province in particular is famed for its piquant cuisine, and we take full advantage of opportunities to try a wide selection of restaurants and dishes, carefully selected by our local Chinese guide to appeal to Western palates and preferences.
 Since food is typically served family-style at a large round table, multiple tastes and dietary preferences can be catered for at any given meal (though be sure to make special needs known to us ahead of time).
 And never fear that you'll be eating only in hotels or touristy restaurants: we make a point to choose locations that are popular with local people, for a truly authentic Chinese dining experience.